InnerSourceCommons/InnerSourceLearningPath/contributor/video-proposal.md

 * You are a possible future Contributor to an InnerSource project and want to know what to expect
 * You are a host team member looking to open your work for outside contributors / inner sourcing and want to be prepared to know what being a contributor may be like
-* You are a product owner looking to support your TC or a (line) manager and want to know how the inner source approach is meant to work.
+* You are a product owner looking to support your TC or a (line) manager and want to know how the InnerSource approach is meant to work.

 ### Prerequisites